 It won't be an easy road, and no one guarantees results, but if you can get your loved one to accept there is a problem and that you truly want to help, that's a step in the right direction.
 Ultimately, the rest is up to the hoarder.

-For more information on hoarding and other mental health issues, look over the links on the next page.
+For more information on hoarding and other mental health issues, look over the links below.

 - Hoarding Signs and How to Get Help